10 Rewarding Hobbies That Involve Programming or Scripting

 Arduino is the perfect blend of electronics, programming, and casual.
 It’s an open source microcontroller (i.e. a tiny, single-circuit computer) with various component pieces and programmable logic.
 Think of it as LEGO for adults using actual wiring, circuitry, and coding.

 And it’s not as difficult as it sounds.
-All you need is an Arduino starter kit and a few introductory Arduino guides to point you in the right direction.
+All you need is an Arduino starter kit and our introductory Arduino guide to point you in the right direction.
 Note that while Arduino does support multiple programming languages, you’ll probably find it easiest to stick with the official C-like language.

 2. Raspberry Pi